legaspacho/personal_finance_dashboard/ReadMe.md

 3) A list of individual transactions (can be filtered using categorise or date time filters)
 ![Bottom graphs](assets/bottom_dashboard.png)

+## 📌 Motivation Behind the Project

-How to set it up:
+## How to set it up.
+The first initial setup is a bit longer as one needs to download the files, potentially apply some initialization or clustering.
 1) Download all the files (Bank transacations and Stocks transactions in the corresponding folder)
 2) In InputFiles\Initialisation you need to initiate the dashboard with the following information
 3) Column Description: Start Date Dashboard (put the date from which you started to use this account)